Bajos del Toro: A Full Guide to Costa Rica’s Hidden Gem | 2026

 • Bring comfortable shoes with good traction for hiking.

-• Don’t be afraid to get a little dirty and embrace the muddy trails.
+• Don’t be afraid to get a little dirty, and embrace the muddy trails.

 • Consider hiring a guide for insider knowledge about the area.